-The Sierra Foothills presents itself as a sleepy wine community but therein lies some fabulous wineries creating many marvelous wines.
-One such winery, Boeger Winery represents one of the pioneers in El Dorado County.
-Established in 1973, owner Greg Boeger aspired to bring diversity of styles and varietals to this area just northeast of Sacramento.
+The Sierra Foothills AVA (American Viticulture Area) presents itself as a sleepy wine community, but therein lies some truly fabulous wineries, creating many marvelous wines.
+One such winery, Boeger Winery, represents one of the pioneers in El Dorado County, California.
+Established in 1973, owner Greg Boeger aspired to bring more diversity to the styles and varietals of this area, just northeast of Sacramento.

-Greg Boeger grew up around his grandfather’s winery, Nichelini in Napa.
-It was only natural from his time spent in Napa that he pursued his interest in winemaking.
-After graduating from UC Davis he moved to El Dorado County to start Boeger.
-Today Greg oversees the vineyards while his son Justin assumes the responsibilities and role of winemaker.
+Greg Boeger grew up around his grandfather’s winery, Nichelini, in Napa.
+From his time spent in Napa, it was only natural that he pursued his interest in winemaking.
+After graduating from UC Davis, he moved to El Dorado County to start Boeger.
+Today, Greg oversees the vineyards while his son Justin assumes the responsibilities and role of winemaker.

 Perhaps the difference in this wine compared to a Milagro from Spain is the elevation in which the grapes are grown.
-The winery’s location in the Sierra Foothills ensures that the intensity of the wine brings forth the expression of the fruit in a rich manner in addition to accentuating the unique terroir of El Dorado County.
+The winery’s location in the Sierra Foothills ensures that the intensity of the wine brings forth the full expression of the fruit and accentuates the unique terroir of El Dorado County.

-Upon tasting this wine I am anxious to try some of the other red varietals and blends from Boeger.
+Upon tasting this wine, I am anxious to try other red varietals and blends from Boeger.
 After over thirty years of producing wine, the integrity of the winery and knowledge of the winemaking process really shines through in Boeger’s wines.

 1709 Carson Road